FedEx: FedEx Freight

+FedEx Freight, consisting of 365+ locations, 26,000+ doors and 30,000+ vehicles, became a distinct business entity on June 1, 2026.
 FedEx Freight is the largest less-than-truckload (LTL) freight carrier in the US, reporting in revenue for 2021, and operates LTL and other freight services in the US and Canada.
 The unit was formed in 2002 when FedEx bought regional US LTL carrier American Freightways (AF) and established FedEx Freight as a parent company for AF, renamed FedEx Freight East, and FedEx's existing regional LTL subsidiary, Viking Freight, renamed FedEx Freight West.
 Viking had been a Caliber subsidiary when Caliber was acquired by FedEx in 1998.
 FedEx bought Lakeland, Florida-based national LTL carrier Watkins Motor Lines in 2006 and renamed it FedEx National LTL.
-All three operated as an independent subsidiaries of FedEx Freight until January 2010 when they were merged with their parent to form a single entity, FedEx Freight Inc. The unit is the parent of:
+All three operated as independent subsidiaries of FedEx Freight until January 2010 when they were merged with their parent to form a single entity, FedEx Freight Inc. The unit is the parent of: